muguangyi/ferry/README.md

 * communication between signals base on channel RPC (only support sync mode so far)
 * signals in different containers could communicate through the same way (RPC based on `signal dependency`)

+## Limitation

+Can't pass `func` or `interface` as parameter to signal's export methods.
+That's because the communication between signals only should be **data**, but not logic since **Seek** can't make a shadow for func or interface and do the data transition between different signals.

+So the RULE for signal interface definition is: **DO NOT** define `func` or `interface` as method parameter!!!

 ## Quick Start

 ## Document